Routes

 • If your VPC network has a static route with the 2001:db8:a0b:c0d:e0f:f0e::/96 destination, Google Cloud prohibits the creation of a new local or peering subnet route that has an IPv6 address range of 2001:db8:a0b:c0d::/64 or any other range that contains all the IPv6 addresses in 2001:db8:a0b:c0d:e0f:f0e::/96.

-Interactions with dynamic routes
+Interactions between subnet routes and dynamic routes

 Google Cloud enforces the following rules unless a subnet has been configured as a hybrid subnet.

-• If a local, peering, or Network Connectivity Center subnet route exists with the 10.70.1.0/24 destination, and if a Cloud Router in the VPC network or a peered VPC network receives 10.70.1.128/25, 10.70.1.0/24, or any other prefix that fits within 10.70.1.0/24, Google Cloud doesn't create local or peering dynamic routes for the received conflicting prefixes.
+• If a local, peering, or Network Connectivity Center subnet route exists with the 10.70.1.0/24 destination, and if a Cloud Router in the VPC network, a peered VPC network, or a network containing a Network Connectivity Center hybrid spoke receives 10.70.1.128/25, 10.70.1.0/24, or any other prefix that fits within 10.70.1.0/24, Google Cloud doesn't create any local, peering, or Network Connectivity Center dynamic routes for the received conflicting prefixes.

-• If a local, peering, or Network Connectivity Center subnet route exists with the 2001:0db8:0a0b:0c0d::/64 destination, and if a Cloud Router in the VPC network or a peered VPC network receives 2001:0db8:0a0b:0c0d::/96, 2001:0db8:0a0b:0c0d::/64, or any other prefix that fits within 2001:0db8:0a0b:0c0d::/64, Google Cloud doesn't create local or peering dynamic routes for the received conflicting prefixes.
+• If a local, peering, or Network Connectivity Center subnet route exists with the 2001:0db8:0a0b:0c0d::/64 destination, and if a Cloud Router in the VPC network, a peered VPC network, or a network containing a Network Connectivity Center hybrid spoke receives 2001:0db8:0a0b:0c0d::/96, 2001:0db8:0a0b:0c0d::/64, or any other prefix that fits within 2001:0db8:0a0b:0c0d::/64, Google Cloud doesn't create any local, peering, or Network Connectivity Center dynamic routes for the received conflicting prefixes.

-• If your VPC network has a local or peering dynamic route with the 10.70.1.128/25 destination, Google Cloud removes the dynamic route when a new local, peering, or Network Connectivity Center subnet route for 10.70.1.128/25, 10.70.1.0/24, or any other IP address range that contains all the IPv4 addresses in 10.70.1.128/25 is created.
+• If your VPC network has a local, peering, or Network Connectivity Center dynamic route with the 10.70.1.128/25 destination, Google Cloud removes the dynamic route when a new local, peering, or Network Connectivity Center subnet route for 10.70.1.128/25, 10.70.1.0/24, or any other IP address range that contains all the IPv4 addresses in 10.70.1.128/25 is created.

 Applicability and order